 - Protect, improve or manage critical and important habitatFootnote 1 of species at risk.

-- Document and conserve Aboriginal Traditional Knowledge and Traditional Ecological Knowledge on species at risk and, where appropriate, help ensure their use in the development of recovery objectives.
+- Document and conserve Aboriginal Traditional Knowledge and Traditional Ecological Knowledge on species at risk and, where appropriate, help with their use in the development of recovery objectives.

 The Prevention Stream focuses on the same results as the Species at Risk Stream but with a focus on species beyond those listed on Schedule 1 of SARA.

 In addition to the above expected program results, the program requires a minimum of 1 : 0.20 leveraging on funds that it invests so that, for every $1 provided by AFSAR, at least $0.20 is raised by project recipients.
-This leveraging can take in the form of either financial or in-kind resources (volunteered labour, products or services).
+This leveraging can take in the form of either financial or in-kind resources (equipment loans, donations of building materials and volunteer labour).
 Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for all species.

 Who can apply to AFSAR?

-Communities and organizations actively involved in the management of Aboriginal lands are eligible for funding, including:
+Communities and organizations actively involved in the management of Indigenous lands and waters across Canada are eligible for funding, including:

 - District councils / Chief and council